Prekshathakkar51/OIBGRIP/README.md

 4) Section-3, consisting of a table which compares the services provided in each plan.
 5) Footer, basic copyright text.

-##Task 2
+## Task 2
-In the task 1, I have designed my Portfolio Website, where I have used HTML, CSS and basic Javascript.
+In the task 2, I have designed my Portfolio Website, where I have used HTML, CSS and basic Javascript.

 The following are the features of my Portfolio Website: